The Hope of The Righteous is Eternal

 Commentary

 The believer should not be intimidated or have any fear, no matter how unjust or how oppressive the rich man might be (v.
 16).
-There is tendency for those who do not have much of this world’s goods to be intimidated by the wealthy who may portray a superiority (v.
+It is very clear in this passage that when the rich man dies, he shall carry nothing with him and his glory shall soon fade (v.
 17).
+There is tendency for those who do not have much of this world’s goods to be intimidated by the wealthy who may portray a superiority.
 It is true that the rich may have many friends and be happy while he lives (v.
 18) but in a few years he will join his ancestors in the grave (v.
 19).
 The problem is that the rich man’s faith is placed in the wrong thing and is focused on the wrong world.
 He is like the beasts that perish (v.
 20)!

 Application